Purchase the Day Trips Around Rochester book on Amazon

 Colonial Belle

 With a wonderfully walkable Main Street, you can easily spend an entire day in this quintessential canal town.
 Learn about historical and modern canal life while enjoying a leisurely three-hour lock cruise onboard the Colonial Belle.
-Or rent an adaptive or regular kayak or bicycle from Erie Canal Boat Company to explore independently.
+Or rent a standard or adaptive kayak or bicycle from Erie Canal Boat Company to explore independently.
 The village features a range of restaurants, cafes, and shops within easy walking distance of the canal.
-Fairport’s picturesque bridge is one of 16 lift bridges between Fairport and Lockport and the most unusual, built at an angle and with a slope.
 Fairport is also home to two of the largest canal festivals: Fairport Canal Days in June and Fairport Music Festival in August.
-Monroe County

 Richardsons Canal House historic marker